-Court Services Unit
+Court Services Section

-Securing the Courts The Court Services Unit provides security for six Superior Courts, five State Courts, four Magistrate Courts, three Juvenile Courts, and one Probate Court.
+Securing the Courts The Court Services Section provides security for six Superior Courts, five State Courts, four Magistrate Courts, three Juvenile Courts, and one Probate Court.
 These courts are located in three separate buildings; the Harold R. Banke Justice Center, the Clayton County Youth Development and Justice Center, and Annex Building III.
 Security is also provided a the entrance to each facility.

-On average, the Court Services Unit will ensure inmates make over 30,000 court appearances in the courts each year.
+On average, the Court Services Section will ensure inmates make over 30,000 court appearances in the courts each year.
 Deputies screening visitors will scan an estimated 1,000,000 people between the three different buildings in the same amount of time!

 Harold R. Banke Justice Center 9151 Tara Blvd, Jonesboro, GA, 30236